 ☑ Ensure coverage for both the property and any potential rental-related liabilities.

-This checklist is a starting point for Canadians aiming to buy overseas property.
+This checklist is a starting point for Canadians aiming to buy overseas property, whether you want to buy property in Spain or another desirable location.
 It’s essential to adapt and expand this list based on your specific circumstances and the country you plan to invest in.
 Setting aside a contingency fund to cover unexpected expenses or changes in the market is also recommended.

-When you purchase a property abroad, understanding and managing foreign exchange (FX) considerations is crucial.
-Exchange rates can significantly impact the cost of your investment.
+When purchasing property abroad, understanding and managing foreign exchange (FX) risk is essential to protecting your investment.
+It's important to avoid excessive exchange rates in order to save money on your property purchase.
+Exchange rates can significantly impact the cost of your investment, particularly when you are sending money overseas.
 Fluctuating exchange rates can either work in your favour, reducing the cost of the property in your home currency, or against you, increasing it unexpectedly.
 To manage this, adopt strategies like monitoring FX markets to time your conversions, using forward contracts to lock in favourable rates, or working with reputable currency exchange experts who can offer better rates and lower fees than traditional banks.

 Additionally, consider opening a local bank account in the property's country to manage payments more efficiently.
 To protect yourself from exchange rate volatility, diversifying your investment portfolio can help mitigate risks.
 You can make more financially sound decisions in your overseas property venture by staying informed and proactive in managing FX factors.